-Related topics: Carbohydrates and fibres (sugar, starches), Fats & oils, Health and nutritional ingredients, Sweeteners (intense, bulk, polyols), Legislation, Sugar, salt and fat reduction
+Related topics: Carbohydrates and fibres (sugar, starches), Fats & oils, Health and nutritional ingredients, Sweeteners (intense, bulk, polyols), Policy, Sugar, salt and fat reduction

 Last week, Monika Kosinska, the secretary general of the European Public Health Alliance (EPHA), engaged industry in a debate about the worthiness and effectiveness of taxes on unhealthier foods to spur reformulation and healthier eating.